martin-kokos/sbc-overview/README.md

 ## Xavier
 Xavier NX (20W TDP) and higher spec Xavier AGX (30W TDP).[^6]

 ## AGX
 Higher power boards such as Jetson AGX Xavier have a different form factor from the Nanos.
 To compare modules, view this [overview](https://www.nvidia.com/en-us/autonomous-machines/embedded-systems/jetson-xavier-series/) or this [disgusting modal](https://www.nvidia.com/en-us/autonomous-machines/embedded-systems/jetson-agx-xavier/#agx-xavier-series-compare).

 ## Thor
 Upcoming (2025) series.
 Marketing says 2000 TFLOPS \* 4bit \*\* sparse, so divide it by a factor of two and then another factor of two, 75-130W TDP.[^7]

+# Hire me
+For consultations, schedule a call via _Calendly_ link in my profile.

 References: